upbound/docs/content/xp-arch-framework/interface-integrations/git-and-gitops.md

 #### Argo and single control plane

-In the case where you're running only a single control plane, it's easiest to co-locate Argo inside the cluster where Crossplane is running.
+If you're running only a single control plane, it's easiest to co-locate Argo inside the cluster where Crossplane is running.
 After installing Argo, you need to configure it by defining a new `Application` that represents your control plane and a source to pull from.

 ```yaml
 #controlplane-1.yaml